ptrchv/STM32-IntermittentSecurity/README.md

 In the *startup* section of the debug configuration, click on *add* and select the non-secure image.
 Leave all the default options.

+Now it is possibile to start the debug session.

 ## Testing
-All testing code is run in secure world the jump to non-secure.
+All testing code is run in secure world before the jump to non-secure.

 In the *ckp_test.h*, via defines, it is possible to select whether to run the overall test or the microbenchmark, which logs the time for the single operations.